 Ideally, a person and their doctor will find the right combination of medications and lifestyle changes that can help reduce swelling flare-ups caused by RA.

-If a person has three or more swelling flare-ups in a month, they should see their doctor.
+If a person has three or more swelling flare-ups in a month, they should see a doctor.
 They may need to try another type of medication or look at further treatment options.